4 powerful questions to ask major donors

 One of the top questions I hear from clients who are new to major gifts is this:

 “What, specifically, do I talk about in a major donor meeting?”

 First and foremost, you’re aiming to have a meaningful conversation – in fact, you’re doing way more listening than talking, because you’re asking great questions to help uncover the values, interests, hopes and fears that motivate the donor’s philanthropy.

-Today, I’m sharing four of my favourite questions to you can use to start great conversations with your donors.
+Today, I’m sharing some of my favorite tried and true questions you can use to start great conversations with your donors.

 This is a truly versatile question that can be used in so many different situations.

 It can be used on the phone with a donor when you're calling them to thank them for their gift.